Hubear-MUC/Memory-usage/README.md

 ---
 Changes:

+Version 2.3:

+Placed the closing curly bracket in a new line to make the code readable more clearly and to make it possible to set a breakpoint after assigning the used memory with content.

 Version 2.2:

 - The code block of main() was placed in a new line to make the code readable